alabiibrahim/Marketing_AB_Testing/README.md

 ## Questions

-- Calculates total and split by group.
+- Calculate user total and split by group.
-- Calculates conversion rates by group.
+- Calculate conversion rates by group.
 - Ads exposure.
 	- Not all users saw the same number of ads.
 	- Does seeing more ads make you more likely to convert?
 And if it does, is that causation or correlation?